hostwithquantum/runway-example-docker/README.md

 deploy` again.

-This example is very simple (a static site based on the nginx image) - but any Docker image will work, provided it `EXPOSE`s a port.
+This example is very simple (a static site based on the nginx image) - but any Docker image will work, provided it `EXPOSE`s a port and doesn't run as root.

+See the Dockerfile for some hints.